petros-d/docs/cloud/install-aws.md

 To begin the Astronomer Cloud install process, first create an account at https://cloud.astronomer.io/.

 When you first authenticate to Astronomer Cloud, you can sign in with a Google account, a GitHub account, or an email and password.
-Once you create an account, your authentication method cannot be changed.

 <div class="text--center">
   <img src="/img/docs/login.png" alt="Astronomer Cloud login screen" />